-Christmas Paintings: 3 Turning Points of Freedom for Henry O. Tanner (with Video)
+Christmas Paintings: 3 Turning Points of Freedom for Artist Henry O. Tanner

 First Freedom: Escape into the Night

 She prayed that the night would be kind.

 Touching her daughter's shoulder one last time, her fingers pressed as lightly as a butterfly's landing.
 Out in the night, on a path she herself could not follow, her daughter faced every kind of danger.
 The mother finally withdrew her hand.

 She strained to catch a last glimpse of her daughter.
 Sarah Elizabeth became enveloped in darkness, accompanied only by the "conductor."
 She had no idea if Sarah would escape to safety.
 Yet, as her daughter disappeared, she reaffirmed her determination to give the only gift she could—an uncertain chance for freedom. *

 This mother's courage led to all eleven of her children escaping from slavery through the Underground Railroad.

 Sarah Elizabeth's son, Henry Ossawa Tanner, became a celebrated, groundbreaking artist.
 Henry never met his grandmother, but her sacrifice gave him the freedom to express his faith and his art.

-Sarah did make it to freedom, arriving in Pittsburgh before the Civil War broke out.
+When Sarah escaped to freedom, she arrived in Pittsburgh before the Civil War broke out.
 There, Sarah met a young man—a graduate of Western Theological Seminary in Pittsburgh.

 After their marriage, Benjamin Tucker Tanner later became a Bishop in the African Methodist Episcopal Church.
 He founded a newspaper as part of his literary career, also working for civil rights and the end of slavery.